clinfo/DEFMap/README.md

 Please refer to the following [link](doc/setup.md).
 Typical installation time is expected to be less than 30 minutes.

+If you want to use docker, please refer to the following [link](doc/docker.md).

 ## Example usage

 ### Usage 1: Dynamics Prediciton and Voxel Visualization